The Casco Fiasco

 - Soup and Salad – Bowl of the soup of the day and a garden salad.

-- Margherita Wood-Fired Pizza – Extra virgin olive oil, oven roasted tomatoes, fresh mozzarella, basil, house cheese blend
+- Margherita Wood-Fired Pizza – Extra virgin olive oil, oven roasted tomatoes, house cheese blend, fresh mozzarella, fresh basil

 - Pepperoni Wood-Fired Pizza – House tomato sauce, nitrate-free pepperoni, house cheese blend

-Sebago Brewing Co. // Yes Brewing // Lone Pine Brewing Co.
+Sebago Brewing Co. // Lone Pine Brewing Co.
+(Gorham) // Yes Brewing

-Next we’ll be visiting Yes Brewing.
+The final stop will be Yes Brewing.
 Longtime homebrewer John Bigelow wanted their company Yes Brewing to bring something unique to the area craft brewing scene.
 What if a small brewery could make small batches of typical styles, but then also use very unique ingredients to complement their beer?
 After partnering with brothers Brady and Troy Frost, Westbrook’s second brewery opened their 2,400 square-foot facility in June of 2017.
 Quickly people have figured out that mint can exist in an IPA, and that jalapeno pale ale is actually pretty good.
 Check out how they are able to produce enough of their beer on a small system while sipping on one of their newest offerings.

 Once we’ve finished the Casco Fiasco tour, we’ll drop you back off at Old Port Spirits and Cigars, where you can purchase some beer for later and continue your exploration of lively downtown Portland.